Saekkkk/plastic-credit-smart-contracts/README.md

 This repository is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## 🌐 Link to Paper
-For detailed methodology and evaluation results, see the published article (pending acceptance in Waste Management).
+For detailed methodology and evaluation results, see the published article.